 The seminar was at a 5 star hotel and came with a free buffet dinner, which also helped to reel me in.
 The higher returns initially did sound off some alarm bells, but I just thought that maybe this company was very good at negotiating the purchasing of distressed properties.
 However, half way through the seminar, the alarm bells went off again.
-The seminar was like a big “show”, and they were using a very common formula that I’ve seen used in all sorts of scams, MLM (multi-level marketing) schemes, get-rich-quick seminars, and the like.
+The seminar was like a big “show”.
+And they were using a very common formula that I’ve seen used in all sorts of scams, MLM (multi-level marketing) schemes, get-rich-quick seminars, and the like.
 Here is the general formula of this well-orchestrated “show”:

 - The Random Accolades & Awards.
 Before the companies get into the details of the investments, they want to tell you how their company has a proven track record and they will show you a list of awards.
-When you carefully examine these awards, you’ll realise that many of them are unheard of, they are not backed by industry standards, or they are simply bogus and are “bought” so they don’t mean a damn thing.
+When you carefully examine these awards, you’ll realise that many of them are unheard of.
+They are not backed by industry standards.
+Or they are simply bogus and are “bought” so they don’t mean a damn thing.

 - The Presentation.
 After you become a bit envious that your name wasn’t on that fake cheque, they begin their sales pitch.
 They start by telling you that they’ve identified a new market and that they are letting you in on this once-in-a-lifetime opportunity, while your underprivileged peers remain unaware.
-They will then show you a slideshow or video of their projects, and explain in a very simplistic way on how they make money for their investors (but only if you act now).
+They will then show you a slideshow or video of their projects.
+And explain in a very simplistic way on how they make money for their investors (but only if you act now).
 These slideshows always have lots of photos of smiling people.
-What they don’t have, however, is details – details about exactly how these projects make money.
+What they don’t have, however, are details.
+Details about exactly how these projects make money.
 This is not to say that the company doesn’t do anything and the photos are fake.
-The company may actually have real working projects, but what makes it a ponzi is that the bulk of the money they make is from the influx of new investors, and not the result of their real estate projects.
+The company may actually have real working projects.
+But what makes it a ponzi is that the bulk of the money they make is from the influx of new investors, and not the result of their real estate projects.
 And it is because of this that you will never see an audit report or cash flow statement.
 Instead, the numbers they will show you are your guaranteed rate of return, the minimum amount you need to invest, and the minimum investment period.
 Sometimes they will tell you how much others have invested in the company and how many investors there currently are.
 These numbers may be useful in telling you how far from the top of the pyramid you would be if you chose to invest.

 - The Meal.
 Because the presentation lacks details, you might have questions at this point, but instead of taking questions, they immediate proceed to serving dinner.
 You know how we Singaporeans get when it’s makan time.
 Food is comforting to us; it can assuage and ease our doubts.
 We break bread with people we love and trust, so a meal is the perfect way to earn our trust.
 Plus, there is a sense of reciprocity when we are given a free meal, and we might feel the urge to give something back.

 - The Special Offer.
-Someone will inevitably announce that there is a special limited-time offer for investing a certain amount today.
+Someone will inevitably announce that there is a special limited-time offer for investing a minimum amount today.
 This usually comes in the form of additional returns.
 They might say, you get 12.5% if you invest $30,000 or 13% if you invest $50,000.
 They have to do this because funds in the ponzi need to grow almost exponentially in order to pay off the existing investors, whose numbers are also increasing.

 - The Brainless Contracts.
 This occurs after we are well-fed and the blood flow is now to our gut and not our brains.
 The sales reps and agents go around with pre-filled contracts and all you have to do is sign.
 This seals the deal.